kcranston/test_project/readme.md

 # README

 This repository is a test repo for a software carpentry workshop at Carleton University.
+We talked about R and git

 I think this has been a great workshop!